Tech-Modernization/blog_serverless_conversion_elastic_beanstalk_codepipeline/README.md

 * Test the application in a codebuild container.
 * Deploy application only tests passes.

-# to create the elastic beanstalk application and environment, and get the application and environment Ids
+# Create the elastic beanstalk application and environment, and get the application and environment Ids
 ```
 aws cloudformation deploy --stack-name <elastic beanstalk stack name> --template-file elasticBeanStalk_setup.yml \
         --capabilities CAPABILITY_IAM \